Table of Contents[Hide][Show]

 The carnivore diet – also known as the all meat diet or the carnivorous diet – entails eating almost nothing but meat for every meal, every day.
 That means a lot of protein, a lot of fat, and almost zero carbs… The carnivore diet is based on the theory that our ancestors ate mostly meat because it wasn’t energy efficient to gather a lot of fruit or vegetables.
 As a result, our bodies have evolved to run optimally on a meat-centric diet.
 So the theory goes.
 (2)

-Other proponents of the diet rightly point out that the world has yet to produce a civilization which followed a vegan diet from childhood through death for multiple generations.
-This indisputable truth runs contrary to agenda driven books such as The China Study and the documentary What The Health.
+Other proponents of the diet rightly point out that the world has yet to produce a civilization that followed a vegan diet from childhood through death for multiple generations.

-Anthropologically speaking, real world examples of cultures eating all meat diets for long periods of time for multiple generations is much more instructive of the wisdom of such a practice than conventional scientific studies conducted over short periods of time in which one group of people eats a little more meat or a few extra servings of vegetables than another group of people.
+Anthropologically speaking, real-world examples of cultures eating all meat diets for long periods of time for multiple generations are much more instructive of the wisdom of such a practice than conventional scientific studies conducted over short periods of time in which one group of people eats a little more meat or a few extra servings of vegetables than another group of people.
 (3)